CopernicaMarketingSoftware/Documentation/Publisher/en/accounts-and-users.md

 access rights.

 ## How does this work in practice?
-In both the old Publisher and the new MarketingSuite, it's possible to keep users, accounts and company information.
-In both environments you can link users to companies and accounts.
+In the new MarketingSuite, it's possible to manage users, accounts and company information.
 If you're a regular user, i.e. a single account with a few colleagues, this may look a little superfluous: a list of colleagues and a list of people with access to the account, while these are often the same list.

 As described, this is because of the triangular structure, which you can use in the case of multiple accounts, or if you want to grant access to a non-colleague.